-Dreaming of a beautiful, modern home that fits your budget—without the headaches of traditional construction?
+Dreaming of a beautiful, modern home that fits your budget without the headaches of traditional construction?
 Modular homes are turning that dream into reality for buyers across the country.
 But before you can move in, you’ll need the right modular home financing plan.
-For those interested in using modular homes for investment properties like short-term rentals, explore DSCR loans to understand their potential.
-Here’s how to secure affordable, long-term modular home loans with the lowest possible rates—so you can start your next chapter with confidence.
+For those interested in using modular homes for investment properties like short-term rentals, explore DSCR loan meaning to understand their potential.
+Here’s how to secure affordable, long-term modular home loans—and the practical steps to help lower your rate—so you can start your next chapter with confidence.

 - Modular homes qualify for traditional mortgages (FHA, VA, USDA).

-- A 20% down payment unlocks the best rates and avoids PMI.
+- A 20% down payment often avoids PMI and improves pricing.

 How Lenders View Factory-Built Homes